jessesiu/gigadb-website/docs/opsdocs/Deployment.md

 Group-level variables can be added by:

-1. Navigating to your group’s Settings > CI/CD page.
+1. Navigating to the GigaScience Fork group’s Settings > CI/CD page.

 2. Inputting variable keys and values in the Environment variables section.
 Any variables of subgroups will be inherited recursively.

 #### Project variables

-Project-level variables can be added by:
+Project-level variables are those associated directly with your gigadb-website code repository and can be added by:

-1. Navigating to your project’s Settings > CI/CD page.
+1. Navigating to your gigadb-website project’s Settings > CI/CD page in GitLab.

-2. Inputting variable keys and values in the Environment variables section.
+2. Inputting variable keys and values in the `Environment variables` section.

 ### Pipeline